 Miller also created a lard oil lamp using a burner patent from 1842.

 “These tubes never extend down past the mounting plate and never have slots for wick adjustment.
-Apparently, any heat added to the fuel caused an accumulation of gases and the possibility of an explosion,” he noted.
+Apparently, any heat added to the fuel caused an accumulation of gases,” he noted.
 Most surviving original burners have little covers to snuff out the flame and keep the fuel from evaporating.
+Newspapers also reported the danger of flash fires during refueling.

 “The style of lamp I chose to replicate is sometimes called a petticoat lamp by collectors for the flared shape of the base.
-Camphene lamps are often mislabeled as Whale Oil lamps but the difference is obvious once you know your burners,” Miller concluded about his replica.
+Such lamps are often mislabeled as Whale Oil lamps but the difference is obvious once you know your burners,” Miller concluded about his replica.

 “In case you wondered, my lamp burns modern lamp oil as I don’t need to kill myself in the pursuit of history,” the tinsmith added.